Jongwoo Jeremy Kim, Ph.D.

 Difficult Queers: The Closet, Art, and Limits of Knowing, co-edited by Christopher Reed (in progress).

 "Naturalism, Labor, and Homoerotic Desire: Henry Scott Tuke."
 In British Queer History: New Approaches and Perspectives.
 Edited by Brian Lewis.
-Manchester, UK: Manchester University Press, 2013 (in press).
+Manchester, UK: Manchester University Press, 2013.

 "Perilous Flight: Icarcus's Transgression of Masculinity."
 In Gravity in Art: Essays on Weight and Weightlessness in Painting, Sculpture and Photography, 181-95.
 Edited by Mary D. Edwards and Elizabeth Bailey.
 Jefferson, NC: McFarland, 2012.

 "Picturing Paterfamilias Fatigue: The Nicholsons at Home" (under review).

 "Filming the Queerness of Comfort Women: Byun Young-Joo's The Murmuring." positions: asia critique 22 (2014).

 Review of Artist on the Edge: The Rise of Coastal Artists' Colonies, 1880-1920, by Brian Barrett.
 Victorian Studies, 2013.

 Review of The Edwardian Sense: Art, Design, and Performance in Britain, 1901-1910, edited by Morna O'Neill and Michael Hatt.
 Visual Culture in Britain, 2013.

 - Ph.D.
 2000-2007 (Art History) Institute of Fine Arts at New York University